allredbw/ee-scheduler/README.md

 #### Putting it all together
 The [gcloud CLI](https://cloud.google.com/sdk/gcloud) can be used to put all the pieces together.

-Set the default cloud project
+Set the default cloud project.
 `gcloud config set project PROJECT-NAME`

-Create the Pub/Sub topic
+Create the Pub/Sub topic.
 `gcloud pubsub topics create TOPIC-NAME`

-Deploy and subscribe the function to the Pub/Sub topic
+Deploy and subscribe the function to the Pub/Sub topic.
 `gcloud functions deploy FUNCTION-NAME --trigger-topic TOPIC-NAME --runtime nodejs12 --timeout=120`

 Create the Cloud Scheduler job to invoke the Pub/Sub trigger.
 The job will be run every day at 10:00 Central time.
 The cloud function itself will determine if the NDVI composite will be created.
 A message body is required.
 `gcloud scheduler jobs create pubsub JOB-NAME --schedule="0 10 * * *" --topic=TOPIC-NAME --time-zone=America/Chicago --message-body="execute"`

 Manually run the Cloud Scheduler job.